Ultimate 2 Weeks Japan Itinerary:

 Kazuemachi Chaya District

 The Kazuemachi Chaya District lies across the river from the Higashi Chaya District.
-While it is another teahouse district, its location next to the river makes it a prime location for taking photos.
+It is another teahouse district, but worth visiting if you like to take photos.
+The traditional teahouses are right next to the river.
+Even if you don’t like taking pictures, it’s a nice peaceful walk along the river.

 For lunch and dinner, take your pick from this great list of places to eat in Kanazawa.
 During our time in Kanazawa we tried Jiyuken, Curio Espresso, Kanazawa Maimon Sushi, and an ochazuke restaurant in Ajiwai Koji Dining Street, and they were all delicious!